Latest on the spread of coronavirus around the world

 - The death toll in Italy jumped to 52 on Monday from 34 the day before and the total number of confirmed cases in Europe’s worst affected country climbed past the 2,000 mark.

+- French health authorities reported a fourth death on Tuesday, after 191 confirmed cases.

-- Spain’s confirmed cases rose to around 120 on Monday from 81 the day before, a health official said.
+- Spain’s confirmed cases rose to around 150 on Tuesday from around 120 the day before, a health official said.

+- The number of confirmed cases in Sweden has risen to 24, from 15 on Monday.

+- Britain, which has 51 confirmed cases, unveiled a plan on Tuesday that includes possible school closures, home working and cancelling large-scale gatherings.

-- Major concerts and events in the United Arab Emirates have been cancelled or postponed.
+- Major concerts and events in the United Arab Emirates have been cancelled or postponed, and Qatar’s defence exhibition has been cancelled.

-- Britain is not planning to cancel mass gatherings or large sports events over the concerns about coronavirus, health minister Matt Hancock said on Tuesday.
+- The cost of insuring exposure to debt issued by Italy and China eased on Tuesday as hopes remained high that monetary policy action will help stem the economic consequences.

-- Global shares and oil prices extended their rebound on mounting speculation policymakers around the world would move to ease the economic fallout from the coronavirus.
+- A sharp rebound in world stock markets lost only a little steam on Tuesday despite a lack of any immediately gratifying measures after global policymakers pledged to address the economic fallout from the coronavirus outbreak.

 Compiled by Milla Nissi, Sarah Morland, Shailesh Kuber and Uttaresh.V; Editing by Tomasz Janowski